-"the government has terminated the contract with City Water Services effective from today, Lowassa told a packed news conference at the Ministry headquarters".87 terminated the Lease Contract between DAWASA and City Water ...
-Please advise the status of such statements as we have at the time of writing received no information (verbal or written) from DAWASA in this regard".88
+"the government has terminated the contract with City Water Services effective from today, Lowassa told a packed news conference at the Ministry headquarters".
+87

 209. On 14 May 2005, Mr. Stone wrote a letter to Mr. Mutalemwa in which he stated: